2023 SPRING SEASON

 US LACROSSE MEMBERSHIP

-All players are required to register with US Lacrosse to participate in both the Osprey Lacrosse program and the SDGLA league.
-If you do not have a US Lacrosse Membership, register HERE
+All players are required to register with USA Lacrosse to participate in both the Osprey Lacrosse program and league.
+If you do not have a US Lacrosse Membership, register HERE.

 REFUND POLICY AND INSURANCE